edermartioli/exoplanet-atmosphere/README.md

 - spirou_export_1D_spectrum.py:
 - spiroulib.py:

+Disk spaces needed are as follows: [...] for the content of this GitHub page, [...] for the full scale library, 4.3 Gb for the opacity files in c-k mode, and 240 Gb for the opacity files in lbl mode.
+Opacity files and installation of `petitRADTRANS` are available at https://petitradtrans.readthedocs.io/en/latest/.

 GUIDE to simple use:

 The following depencies should be installed:

 `numpy`, `scipy`, `astropy`, `matplotlib`, `optparse`, `json`, `copy`, `petitRADTRANS`, `glob`, `os, sys`.